oughtinc/patchwork/README.md

 Re-asking a question with increased budget and re-asking with a pointer to a slightly different object are important special cases.

+If it is not the case that edits can be simulated well in a system where questions and pointer values are immutable, we should consider the pros and cons of allowing such edits.